New Tinker electrical peaking plant enables energy resilience

 |0

-This work, New Tinker electrical peaking plant enables energy resilience [Image 3 of 3], by Paul Shirk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New Tinker electrical peaking plant enables energy resilience, by Paul Shirk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.